Klay Thompson Injury Update: Warriors Could Face Major Setback After Star Guard’s Awkward Injury

-Klay Thompson was headed to the locker room with an injury, and the Golden State Warriors are looking at a potentially major setback.
+Klay Thompson gave the Golden State Warriors quite a scare early in Game 1 of the NBA Finals.

 The team’s star guard twisted his knee awkwardly after a collision with J.R.
-Smith early in Game 1 of the NBA Finals.
+Smith in the opening minutes of Game 1 and appeared to suffer what may have been a costly injury.
 He tried to walk off the injury but was quickly taken to the locker room after a consultation with a team doctor.
-Chris Haynes of ESPN reported that Thompson’s return was questionable.
-The severity of the injury was not immediately clear, but losing Thompson for any long stretch would be a significant blow to the Warriors.
+Chris Haynes of ESPN reported that Thompson’s return was questionable, but Thompson was able to return several minutes later.

 Thompson appeared to twist his knee on the play as Smith undercut him while going for a steal.
 Thompson was seen limping back to the locker room afterward.